-- The MD's base pay for the year ended 30 June 2017 was the same as for the previous year. - There were no increases in the base pay of the KMP (including NEDs) during the year ended 30 June 2017. - Short-term incentives will be paid to the KMP in respect of the year ended 30 June 2017.
-This follows a positive assessment of the individual member's performance against a balanced scorecard, which includes consideration of Group financial and strategic targets, together with individual targets. - During the year, long-term incentive performance conditions were tested as at 30 June 2016 resulting in the partial vesting of performance rights.
-The vesting was met by way of ordinary shares acquired on market during the 2017 financial year.
+- The MD's base pay for the year ended 30 June 2018 was the same as for the previous year. - There were no increases in the base pay of the KMP (including NEDs) during the year ended 30 June 2018. - Short-term incentives will be paid to the KMP in respect of the year ended 30 June 2018.
+This follows a positive assessment of the individual members' performance against a balanced scorecard, which includes consideration of Group financial and strategic targets, together with individual targets. - During the year, long-term incentive performance conditions were tested as at 30 June 2017 resulting in the partial vesting of performance rights.
+The vesting was met by way of ordinary shares acquired on market during the 2018 financial year.

-Peet also takes the opportunity to confirm that the MD's base pay for the year ending 30 June 2018 will be the same as 2017, notwithstanding his contractual entitlement to an adjustment of at least CPI.
-Additionally, the 2018 base pays of all other KMP (NEDs and executives) will remain the same as their 2017 base pays.
-The base pay of the MD and NEDs was last amended with effect from 1 July 2014.
+Peet also takes the opportunity to confirm that the MD's base pay for the year ending 30 June 2019 will be the same as 2018, notwithstanding his contractual entitlement to an adjustment of at least CPI.
+The MD's base pay was last amended with effect from 1 July 2014.
+Additionally, the 2019 base pays of all other non-director KMP will remain the same as their 2018 base pays.
+The base pay of the NEDs was last amended with effect from 1 July 2014.
+The base NED's and Chairman's fee will increase by 8% from 1 July 2018.